GUIDE Japan in December

 As with fireworks, Japan excels at making lavish light displays in the wintertime.
 Many start in mid-November and continue through the winter adding a certain frisson to chilly city nights.

 You'll find major displays all over Tokyo and, if you have time, you can even take the Yamanote Line around the city to see a few of them.
-A short walk from Shimbashi Station, the Shiodome Light Display runs from November 16 to February.
-The Midtown Christmas event near Roppongi Station has a shorter run from November 15 to December 25.
+A short walk from Shimbashi Station, visitors can see the Caretta Illumination.
+The Midtown Christmas event near Roppongi Station has a shorter run, until December 25.

-Other big events around Japan include: the Sagamiko Illumillion in Kanagawa ; the Sendai Pageant of Starlight (12/8 to 12/31); The Ashikaga Flower Fantasy in Tochigi ; the Nabana no Sato Winter Illumination in Mie and the Osaka Hikari Renaissance (12/14 to 12/25).
-Special mention also goes to the Kobe Luminaire whose impressive display commemorates the Great Hanshin Earthquake of 1995 (12/8 to 12/17).
+Other big events around Japan include: the Sagamiko Illumillion in Kanagawa ; the Sendai Pageant of Starlight ; The Ashikaga Flower Fantasy in Tochigi ; the Nabana no Sato Winter Illumination in Mie and the Osaka Hikari Renaissance (12/14 to 12/25).
+Special mention also goes to the Kobe Luminarie whose impressive display commemorates the Great Hanshin Earthquake of 1995.

 Ringing in the ski season

-While heavy snowfalls generally don't arrive until the end of the month, most popular ski resorts are up and running by mid-December.
+Most popular ski resorts are up and running by mid- to late December.
 When snowfall is scarce early in the season, resorts use artificial snow to compensate.
 Hokkaido's big resorts may open as early as the end of November.

 Hakuba and Shiga Kogen in Nagano are both popular spots for a ski holiday as are Echigo-Yuzawa and Myoko in Niigata .
 Zao Onsen and Appi Kogen are good choices farther north.
 Be sure to research opening dates online when planning a trip as they vary from year to year.